-2021-002 Financial Statement Preparation
+2022-002 Financial Statement Preparation

-Condition: Sitzberger & Company, S.C. drafted the audited financial statements and related footnote disclosures for the District.
+- Condition: Sitzberger & Company LLC drafted the audited financial statements, SEFA, SESA and related footnote disclosures for the District.
 It is management's responsibility to provide for the preparation of financial statements in accordance with accounting principles generally accepted in the United States of America (GAAP) and the auditors' responsibility to determine the fairness of presentation.
-This deficiency could result in a misstatement that could have been prevented or detected by management.

-Criteria: Internal controls over financial reporting should be in place to provide for the preparation of financial statements on an annual basis.

-Cause: Management and the accounting staff of the District have adequate knowledge and experience in governmental accounting and interim financial reporting requirements; however, staff does not have the necessary resources and training to prepare GAAP basis financial statements.

-Effect: The District's financial statements will be prepared by its auditor.

-Recommendation: We recommend management continue using external sources to prepare the financial statements if cost of resources and training are not feasible for the District.
+This deficiency could result in a misstatement that could have been prevented or detected by management. - Criteria: Internal controls over financial reporting should be in place to provide for the preparation of financial statements on an annual basis. - Cause: Management and the accounting staff of the District have adequate knowledge and experience in governmental accounting and interim financial reporting requirements; however, staff does not have the necessary resources and training to prepare GAAP basis financial statements. - Effect: The District's financial statements will be prepared by its auditor. - Recommendation: We recommend management continue using external sources to prepare the financial statements if cost of resources and training are not feasible for the District.
 The District should rely on its direct knowledge of the entity's operations and continue to appoint a member of senior management to make management decisions including oversight as well as approving and taking responsibility of the financial statements prior to their release.

+Identification of Repeat finding: Repeat finding from 2021-002.

-2021-003 Material Audit Adjustments
+2022-003 Material Audit Adjustments

-Condition: One or more audit adjustments were required to prevent the District's financial statements from being misstated.

-Criteria: Statements on Auditing Standards AU §314.41 states it is the responsibility of management to implement proper internal controls to provide reasonable assurance about the achievement of the entity's objectives with regard to the reliability of financial reporting.

-Cause: Inadequate controls in place to ensure proper recording of all the District's financial transactions in accordance with accounting principles generally accepted in the United States of America.

-Effect: Without the audit adjustments, the financial statements of the District would have been misstated.

-Recommendation: The District should review the nature of these entries to determine if they can be made before the audit process begins.
+- Condition: One or more audit adjustments were required to prevent the District's financial statements from being misstated. - Criteria: Statements on Auditing Standards AU §314.41 states it is the responsibility of management to implement proper internal controls to provide reasonable assurance about the achievement of the entity's objectives with regard to the reliability of financial reporting. - Cause: Inadequate controls in place to ensure proper recording of all the District's financial transactions in accordance with accounting principles generally accepted in the United States of America. - Effect: Without the audit adjustments, the financial statements of the District would have been misstated. - Recommendation: The District should review the nature of these entries to determine if they can be made before the audit process begins.

+Identification of Repeat finding: Repeat finding from 2021-003.

-CLINTON COMMUNITY SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS (continued) YEAR ENDED JUNE 30, 2021
+CLINTON COMMUNITY SCHOOL DISTRICT SCHEDULE OF FINDINGS AND QUESTIONED COSTS (continued) YEAR ENDED JUNE 30, 2022

-Excess of Expenditures over Budgeted Amounts

-Condition: Certain expenditure accounts of the District were expended over budgeted amounts.
+2022-004 Excess of Expenditures over Budgeted Amounts Condition: Certain expenditure accounts of the District were expended over budgeted amounts.
 Criteria: Wisconsin statutes require that disbursement orders not be issued in excess of appropriated amounts.
 Cause: When expenditure accounts became fully depleted, there was no Board action to amend previously approved budgeted amounts.
 Effect: There is no impact on the financial statements.
 Recommendation: The District should monitor expenditures to ensure appropriate amendments are made to expenditure accounts over budget.
+Identification of Repeat finding: Repeat finding from 2021-004.